 Ola electric scooter facility to be largest all-women factory in the world

-Ola electric scooter facility to be largest all-women factory in the world4 min read .
-Updated: 13 Sep 2021, 12:36 PM IST
+Ola electric scooter facility to be largest all-women factory in the world

 Ola Electric will employ 10,000 women to power its electric scooter factory in Tamil Nadu which, at full capacity, will also be the largest in the world for electric scooters.